carpentries/workshop-template/FAQ.md

     [http://michaelchelen.net/81fa/install-jekyll-2-ubuntu-14-04/](this article).

-*   *Help, my website isn't rendering correctly once its pushed to github!*
+*   *Help, my website isn't rendering correctly once its pushed to GitHub!*

     This can occur if you're trying to view the website over a HTTPS connection because the content from the Software Carpentry website is not currently served over HTTPS.
 Your browser sees this as unsecure content, so won't load it.

     To solve this simply load the website over HTTP, and make sure the link you distribute uses http:// instead of https://.
     If you're using a browser plugin like HTTPS everywhere, you will need to disable it for your workshop's site.